ExpressLRS/Docs/docs/quick-start/transmitters/betfpvlr3pro.md

 ![Debug option](../../assets/images/betafpv-VCP.jpg)
 </figure>

+!!! tip "Important"
+    This is a vital step and a common failure point.
+Pay attention.

-Windows users should check Device Manager and make sure your device is being detected as STMicroelectronics Virtual COM Port device.
+Windows users should check Device Manager and make sure your device is being detected as **STMicroelectronics Virtual COM Port** device.

 <figure markdown>
 ![Device Manager](../../assets/images/DeviceMngr.png)
 </figure>

-If not and you're seeing a bunch of Yellow Warning icons, install the drivers from [here](https://www.st.com/en/development-tools/stsw-stm32102.html).
-Windows 10 users can use the `VCP_V1.5.0_Setup_W7_x64_64bits` executable.
+If not and you're seeing a bunch of Yellow Warning icons for the RadioMaster Serial Port, download the drivers from [here](https://www.st.com/en/development-tools/stsw-stm32102.html).
+Extract/unzip the contents of the package into a folder and run the `VCP_V1.5.0_Setup_W7_x64_64bits` executable.

 Using the ExpressLRS Configurator, select the appropriate version and the correct Device Target and set the Flashing method to `EdgeTXPassthrough`.